 Even websites that remain relatively static benefit from a content management system such as WordPress or Drupal.
-For example, managing the large amount of SEO information a site requires (such as meta data or sitemaps) can be cumbersome on static HTML pages.
-With a good CMS you can quickly install an extension to automate this type of routine tasks.
+For example, managing a large amount of SEO information a site requires (such as metadata or sitemaps) can be cumbersome on static HTML pages.
+With a good CMS, you can quickly install an extension to automate this type of routine tasks.

 Analytics management and reporting tools

-We always setup Google Analytics (GA) to start tracking the day your site is ready to launch so that every single click is measured.
-You are added as the owner and administrator so you can control who can access and use your analytics.
+We always set up Google Analytics (GA) to start tracking the day your site is ready to launch so that every single click is measured.
+You are added as the owner and administrator to control who can access and use your analytics.